Indicators

 Indicators Center

-The Indicator Center presents the sustainability data we monitor in a three-year historical series (2019, 2020, and 2021), divided into nine macro-themes.
-The indicators were gathered based on the methodologies of the Global Reporting Initiative (GRI), Sustainability Accounting Standards Board (SASB), and Task Force on Climate-related Financial Disclosures (TCFD), and correlated with the United Nations’ Sustainable Development Goals (SDGs) and Minerva Foods’ Sustainability Commitment.
+The Indicator Center presents the sustainability data we monitor in a three-year historical series (2021, 2022, and 2023), divided into nine macro-themes.
+The indicators were gathered based on the methodologies of the Global Reporting Initiative (GRI), Sustainability Accounting Standards Board (SASB), Task Force on Climate-related Financial Disclosures (TCFD) and World Economic Forum (WEF), and correlated with the United Nations’ Sustainable Development Goals (SDGs) and Minerva Foods’ Sustainability Commitment.

 Report Methodology